 Controller object (a background job) that initializes and teardowns automations during an experiment.
 For each automation type: dosing, temperature, and LED, there is a corresponding controller:

 dc = DosingController(

-dosing_automation="turbidostat", # name of the automation, see next section
+dosing_automation="turbidostat", # name of the automation, see next page

 duration=30, # how often `execute` runs, in minutes